 The rise at full height of size Two Duo is in between a Thirsties medium and large, and the waist width is narrower than a Thirsties medium (less likely to need to crossover tabs!).
 The fit is trimmer in style at the hips.
 That is, the height of the material is less a the hips, mostly because the width is less so you don't bring the so much material around to the front because the tabs don't need to go in as far because it's narrower - if you can picture that.
-It's a bit more shaped like the Bummis Super Brite, but not the same, but definitely in the same "fit style family" as the Super Brite, I think.
 If you have pics you are willing to let GMD put up on this page, please send them in.
 It will really help others figure this out.

 One thing is for sure - they are a different pattern.
 They did not take the Thirsties covers and add snaps.
 The lovely fabric and gusset the same, but the fit is narrower and trimmer.
 It's very nice.
 It works well over unfastened prefolds, although you can definitely fasten the prefold underneath this.
 For thin or average shaped babies, it will probably fit over just about anything except very tall and full cut fitted diapers.
-It will fit over most though, just like the Bummis Supers fit over most fitteds also.
-An excellent cover.
+It will fit over most though.
+It is an excellent cover.